flyteorg/flyte/rsts/concepts/admin.rst

 - Get
 - List

-After an execution begins, flyte propeller monitors the execution and sends events which admin uses to update the above executions.
+After an execution begins, FlytePropeller monitors the execution and sends events which admin uses to update the above executions.

 These :std:ref:`events <protos/docs/event/event:flyteidl/event/event.proto>` include